 He says: “The recent polarization of American politics has been far more obvious on the right than the left.
 The emergence of the tea party movement and its influence in Congress has brought to the fore political values that are more conservative than the average voter.”

-Democrats have been remarkably frightened by the Tea Party.
+Democrats have been unusually frightened by the Tea Party.
 They are unaccustomed to Republicans carrying signs and flags and demonstrating.
 Demanding that the Constitution be followed and honored.
 Republicans don’t normally do that sort of thing, so they must be radical rightists.
 “Radical Right”is a term that immediately calls up the epithet “racist” from Democrats because the Republicans are obviously the party of, um, abolition, freeing the slaves, making sure that blacks are treated as citizens and given the right to vote, desegregating the schools, and passing the civil rights bill.
 Democrats are the party of slavery, the Ku Klux Klan, Segregation, the “Solid South,” the Dixiecrats, Bull Connor, poll taxes, lynching, and burning crosses, so naturally they call everyone else “racist.”
 They’ve even gone so far as to try to convince blacks that Abraham Lincoln was a Democrat.

 The Tea Party is remarkably scary.
 They gather together with flags with snakes on them, and sing and have a good time and clean up every scrap of litter after themselves.
 Scary!